bschaatsbergen/aws-memorydb-cf-template/README.md

 # AWS MemoryDB CloudFormation template

-CloudFormation template that allows you to embed and deploy a MemoryDB cluster as nested stacks in your other CloudFormation templates.
+CloudFormation template that allows you to embed and deploy a MemoryDB cluster as nested stack in your other CloudFormation templates.

 ## What is AWS MemoryDB?